 Bake a winter cookie recipe

-It may be past the holidays now, but no matter — put a holiday classic on TV, pull out the flour and sugar and enjoy the quintessential Christmas experience of baking holiday cookies to cheer you up.
+Put a holiday classic on TV, pull out the flour and sugar and enjoy the quintessential Christmas experience of baking holiday cookies.
 Go for a classic like gingerbread cookies, or snickerdoodles for a cinnamon treat or a chocolate peppermint concoction.

 Stop by a pub for trivia and drinks